-With a focus on the real-world of customers and workforces, Lindsay examines the five critical stage of digital transformation.
-Dealing with and embracing innovation and distruption are as much a matter of strategy and culture as they are about understanding what technology can achieve.
+With a focus on the real-world of customers and workforces, Lindsay examines the five critical stages of digital transformation.
+Dealing with and embracing innovation and disruption are as much a matter of strategy and culture as they are about understanding what technology can achieve.
 Lindsay delivers examples and cautionary lessons in how the digital can add customer value and free up people to collaborate, innovate and focus on the human aspects of their job, but only when allowed to by internal structures.

 Lindsay Herbert is the Digital Transformation Leader and an Inventor at IBM iX, the global technology and consulting company’s business solutions division.
 She is also the author of Digital Transformation, a look at how businesses innovate – from structuring a company in the right way to encourage innovation to where ideas come from to realising and implementing them.

 In a career that started in journalism in her native Canada, Lindsay moved to marketing and then into web design and digital strategy.
 At IBM she both works with companies to help them embrace the digital world and change their business, and also to create technological solutions to real-world problems.

 Amongst Lindsay’s projects and inventions for IBM has been the Instant Checkout, a groundbreaking system which reads what items have been bought without individually scanning them, and then enables quick, secure payment.
 It is an example of how technology, rather than potentially replacing workers, frees them to interact with customers and react quickly to issues such as fluctuations in stock and footfall.